Senipah/VBA-Better-Array/docs/home/getting_started.md

 ## Assigning a whole array

-You can import an array into the BetterArray instance by assiging it with the [Items](https://senipah.github.io/VBA-Better-Array/api/properties/items/Items.html) property let accessor.
+You can import an array into the BetterArray instance by assigning it with the [Items](https://senipah.github.io/VBA-Better-Array/api/properties/items/Items.html) property let accessor.

 Example: